ahmed-abd0/searchable/README.md

 ### Filter Blade Script

-if you are using regular blade for front end there is a simple js script that makes it easier to create filter forms you need to include `“*@searcableScripts”`  directive in your main layout*
+if you are using regular blade for front end there is a simple js script that makes it easier to create filter forms you need to include `“@searcableScripts”`  directive in your main layout

 then you can create filter form like this